Luna Display Setup Error

-Even if your Mac meets our minimum system requirements, there could be other things that are affecting how Luna is able (or not able) to communicate with your Mac.
+Even if your computer meets our minimum system requirements, there could be other things that are affecting how Luna is able (or not able) to communicate with your Mac.

-Your Mac has reached its external display limit
+Your computer has reached its external display limit

-Luna uses the same industry standards as a regular monitor, so it behaves like a regular monitor and would count as a USB-C display or Mini DisplayPort display.
+Luna uses the same industry standards as a regular monitor, so it behaves like a regular monitor and would count as a USB-C display, HDMI or Mini DisplayPort display.

 Macs can only output to a certain number of external displays, which can be found in your Mac's technical specifications.
 This number will vary depending on the year and model of your Mac.
 You can find the technical specifications for your specific Mac here: